rehanzo/VisioNomicon/README.md

 - Flexible name generation based on user given structure
 - Ability to create a mapping file for renamed images
 - Execute renaming based on a generated mapping file
-- Undo renaming to revert back to original filenames
+- Undo renaming to revert to original filenames
 - Verification step for generated names using GPT-4
 - Support for multiple retry attempts in case of validation or errors
 - Supported file types: `.png`, `.jpeg`, `.jpg`, `.webp`, `.gif` (non-animated)